-Jazz Band 1 encompasses traditional Jazz instrumentation and is the top performing Jazz Band.
+Jazz Band 1 is the top performing Jazz Band.
 Membership is based on audition, or selection by the band directors.
-Prior jazz experience is preferred and may be required.
-This group performs at numerous activities and concerts throughout the year.
+Prior jazz experience is required.
+This group performs at numerous community events and concerts throughout the year, all performances are required.